Kingxukai/linux/Documentation/networking/l2tp.rst

 UDP socket programming doesn't need to be covered here.

-IPPROTO_L2TP is an IP protocol type implemented by the kernel's L2TP subsystem.
+IPPROTO_L2TP is an IP protocol type implemented by the woke kernel's L2TP subsystem.
 The L2TPIP socket address is defined in struct sockaddr_l2tpip and struct sockaddr_l2tpip6 at `include/uapi/linux/l2tp.h`_.
-The address includes the L2TP tunnel (connection) id.
-To use L2TP IP encapsulation, an L2TPv3 application should bind the L2TPIP socket using the locally assigned tunnel id.
-When the peer's tunnel id and IP address is known, a connect must be done.
+The address includes the woke L2TP tunnel (connection) id.
+To use L2TP IP encapsulation, an L2TPv3 application should bind the woke L2TPIP socket using the woke locally assigned tunnel id.
+When the woke peer's tunnel id and IP address is known, a connect must be done.

-If the L2TP application needs to handle L2TPv3 tunnel setup requests from peers using L2TPIP, it must open a dedicated L2TPIP socket to listen for those requests and bind the socket using tunnel id 0 since tunnel setup requests are addressed to tunnel id 0.
+If the woke L2TP application needs to handle L2TPv3 tunnel setup requests from peers using L2TPIP, it must open a dedicated L2TPIP socket to listen for those requests and bind the woke socket using tunnel id 0 since tunnel setup requests are addressed to tunnel id 0.

 An L2TP tunnel and all of its sessions are automatically closed when